natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-2%20(China).md

 '''Pros:'''

-* Excellent firepower with nearly unmatched one-shot potential
+* Excellent firepower with nearly unmatched knock-out potential
 * Considerably good speed for a heavy tank: around 40 km/h on road
 * Very fast reverse speed at 15 km/h
 * Repositioning of fuel tanks reduces chances of fires